muazhazali/supaqwen/PRD.md

 • 📐 **Resizable Sidebar** – Resize the sidebar for a better overview of long conversation titles.

+• 📐 **Resizable Chat Window** – Resize the chat size for a better overview of long conversation chat.

 • 🗄️ **Newsletter Archive** – Browse the full newsletter archive directly inside Qwen Chat.

 ---